selhorn/oreilly-github-demo/docs/start.md

 200 Mbps  = 26214400 bytes  * .80 =  20971520<br>
 1000 Mbps = 131072000 bytes * .80 = 104857600<br>
 5000 Mbps = 655360000 bytes * .80 = 524288000

 #### Configuration details <a name="config"></a>

-The following is a simple configuration diagram deployment.
+The following diagram shows a simple deployment of this solution.

 ![Configuration example](images/config-diagram-autoscale-waf.png)

+## In BIG-IP VE: ##

+A clustered set of BIG-IP VEs are created in AWS.

+The LTM and ASM modules, which are provisioned on each BIG-IP VE, provide advanced traffic management and security functionality.
+The CloudFormation template uses the default **Best 1000Mbps** image available in the AWS marketplace to license these modules (you can choose 1000, 200, or 25 Mbps).

-This solution creates a clustered set of BIG-IP VEs.
-They are configured by using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80) with a WAF policy.
+The BIG-IP VEs are configured by using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80) with a WAF policy.

+Each BIG-IP VE instance has a single network interface (NIC) attached to a public subnet.
+This single interface processes both management and data plane traffic.

 When the first instance of BIG-IP VE launches, a device group called "autoscale-group" is automatically created.
 This instance is registered as the primary instance and it remains in the device group, even while other instances are launched/added to the cluster and terminated/removed from the cluster.